vdaas/vald/docs/user-guides/observability-configuration.md

 You can apply it after creating an observability environment.

 <div class="notice">
-The default manifests don't set ingress host<BR>
+The default manifests don't set ingress host.<BR>
 You can monitor the browser by port forwarding or define the ingress host by yourself.
 </div>